Choose from the only four registered brands, including the Pitney Bowes franking machine

 Franking machines are also equipped so that they can customise your mail to include your company’s branding and corporate identity on each and every item.
 This is an effective means of reinforcing your brand’s message, and never fails to make a good impression with potential clients.

-Because you can add credit to your franking machine online, you will never have to worry about running out of stamps or the petty cash to pay for them.
+Because you can add credit online, you will never have to worry about running out of stamps or the petty cash to pay for them.
 The whole process is quick and easy, and designed to make sure there are no obstacles in the mailing process.

-As well as helping to save time, and making the mailing process more straightforward, franking machines can also provide a significant saving on postage costs.
+As well as helping to save time, and making the mailing process more straightforward, franking machines can also provide a significant saving on postage costs, especially if you save on the franking machine price with Business Quotes.

-To give a simple example, in 2013 the price of a single first class stamp is 60p.
-The same item can be sent franked for just 47p.
-That’s a difference of 21%.
-For second class mail a franked letter is currently 34% less expensive to send than a stamped one; a stamp is 50p while the franked price is just 33p.
-There are costs involved in either buying or renting a franking machine, but in the long term franking machines offer the opportunity for your company to make significant savings, particularly when it comes to higher volumes of mail.
+To give a simple example, in 2022 the price of a single first class stamp is 95p.
+The same item can be sent standard franked for just 84p.
+That’s a difference of 12%.
+For second class mail a franked letter is currently 12% less expensive to send than a stamped one; a stamp is 68p while the franked price is just 60p.
+There are costs involved in either buying or renting one, but in the long term they offer the opportunity for your company to make significant savings, particularly when it comes to higher volumes of mail.

 It isn’t only the cost of first and second class stamps that can be slashed with a franking machine.
-Most of Royal Mail’s services, including Special Delivery Guaranteed™ and Royal Mail Signed For™, offer savings to customers that use a franking machine.
+Most of Royal Mail’s services, including Special Delivery Guaranteed™ and Royal Mail Signed For™, offer savings to customers.

 |Type of Mail||Stamp Prices||Franking Prices|

-For a full list of stamped and franked prices from 2nd April 2013, as well as a detailed explanation of the sizes that mail is categorised by, visit the Royal Mail website:
+For a full list of stamped and franked prices from December 2022, as well as a detailed explanation of the sizes that mail is categorised by, visit the Royal Mail website.

-The best indicator of which kind of machine will be the most suitable is the amount of mail your company sends out on a typical day.
-The major franking machine manufacturers are Pitney Bowes, Neopost UK, Frama and FP Mailing Solutions.
-These are the only four companies that have been given the authorisation by Royal Mail to make and supply franking machines.
+The best indicator of which kind of machine will be the most suitable is the amount of mail your company sends out on a typical day and your budget for your franking machine cost.
+The major manufacturers are Pitney Bowes, Neopost UK, Frama and FP Mailing Solutions.
 They all produce machines that are suitable for low mail volumes (generally considered as no rarely or never over 100 items a day), medium volumes (around 100 items a day) and large mail volumes (200 plus).

 Other factors to consider are whether or not you will need the machine to have an integrated scale (which is recommended!) and the various account options available.
 Each manufacturer offers different packages related to finance, credit, and the amount of accounts a machine can be used for and the tracking of costs.

-The good thing about getting more than one quote for franking machines is that you will be able to weigh up the pros and cons of each maker’s offerings and make the best choice for your company.
+The good thing about getting more than one quote is that you will be able to weigh up the pros and cons of each maker’s offerings and make the best choice for your company.

-Increasingly, many companies have been enjoying the benefits of renting their franking machine rather than paying for one outright.
+Increasingly, many companies have been enjoying the benefits of renting rather than paying for one outright.
 A small scale machine can cost around £20 a month, a medium machine is about £60 a month and a large scale franking machine can be rented for anything from £100 a month to £400 a month and possibly more.
-Some manufacturers offer free trial periods, which is a good idea if you want to see exactly how much money you can save by using a franking machine before making a commitment.
+Some manufacturers offer free trial periods, which is a good idea if you want to see exactly how much money you can save before making a commitment.

-Generally speaking, as long as your company has the right machine for the amount of mail it regularly sends out, there is every chance that, high mail volume or low, the addition of a franking machine will represent a significant long-term cost saving measure for your company.
+Generally speaking, as long as your company has the right machine for the amount of mail it regularly sends out, there is every chance that, high mail volume or low, this addition will represent a significant long-term cost saving measure for your company.